ianrenton/successwhale-api/APIDOCS.md

 Get Banned Phrases
 ------------------

 Returns the list of banned phrases (`bannedphrases`) that the current user has set up in SuccessWhale.
 This is an array with one element for each phrase that the user has chosen.
 (Setting a Banned Phrase hides all items that contain a matching phrase from the user's view.
-API calls such as `fetchcolumn` apply the banned phrases masking automatically.)
+API calls such as `feed` apply the banned phrases masking automatically, but you can fetch the phrases themselves with this call so that clients can allow users to edit them.)

 * Request type: GET
 * Authentication required: yes